MastMind/PE-infector/README.md

 # PE-infector
-Tool for inject shellcode into .exe binaries (only 32-bit)
+Tool for inject shellcode into .exe binaries (x86 and 64)